dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

 * _Normal State_: This is exactly what it sounds like and also the one the driver starts in.
 If the driver reads a byte that is not the prefix byte (`0xE0`) it will remain in this state.
 After being in the prefix state and reading a byte, it will also return to this state.
 * _Prefix state_: In case the driver it encountered the prefix byte, the driver will enter into this state.
 While in this state we know the next read is an extended scancode, and can be processed appropriately.

-If you don't know what a state machine is there's a link to the wikipedia page in the useful links section below.
+If we don't know what a state machine is there's a link to the wikipedia page in the useful links section below.
 It's a straight-foward concept: an algorithm can only be in one of several states, and the algorithm reacts differently in each state.
 In our example we're going to use a global variable to identity the state:

 ```c
 #define NORMAL_STATE 0